-- (1) Purpose: To provide a quiet pleasant living, two-family area, protected from traffic hazards and intrusion by incompatible land uses. - (2) Principal Permitted Uses: Two-family dwellings (i.e. duplex), or two-family row house units attached with

-- (3) Accessory Uses: Essential services, household occupation and professional home offices as defined in subsection 3.12. - and (a) Accessory uses detached accessory structures are permitted in the rear yard only.
+- (1) Purpose: To provide a quiet pleasant living, two-family area, protected from traffic hazards and intrusion by incompatible land uses. - (2) Principal Permitted Uses: Two-family dwellings (i.e. duplex), or two-family row house units attached with zero lot lines; private garage and accessory buildings, library, museum, parks, playground; public and semi-public uses (3.04(C)). - (3) Accessory Uses: Essential services, household occupation and professional home offices as defined in subsection 3.12. - (a) Accessory uses and detached accessory structures are permitted in the rear yard only.
 Accessory uses and detached accessory structures shall not be closer than ten (10') feet to the principal structure except that such distance may be reduced to not less than five (5') feet when the adjacent wall, roof, and all portions of the accessory structure or detached structure are protected by at least forty-five (45) minute fire-rated construction.
 Accessory uses and detached accessory structures shall not exceed fifteen (15') feet in height; shall not occupy more than forty (40%) percent of the rear yard area, nor more than one thousand (1,000) square feet; and shall not be closer than three (3') feet to any lot line nor more than five (5') feet to any alley right-of-way line.
-(Amended 4/21/2015) - (b) Residential fences require a building permit.
-Residential fences are permitted on the property lines in Residential districts but shall not in any case exceed a height of six and one-half (6-1/2) feet; shall not exceed a height of four and one-half (4-1/2) feet in the street yard and shall not be closer than two (2) feet to any public right-of-way.
-Provided, however, when Business or Industrial Zoning abuts Residential Zoning, as a condition of plat or certified survey approval or upon re-zoning that creates such a status, the Village Board may require as a condition that the then owner of the Business or Industrial use parcel erect a fence not to exceed ten and one-half (10-1/2) feet in height upon the property line with the Residential zoned property; provided, further, at any time a property owner of a Residential zoned property located adjacent to a
+(Amended 4/21/2015)